BladeRunnerJS/scaling-js-apps/services/messages_services.md

 You'll remember that when we were focusing on just building the `MessagesViewModel` we added calls to `viewModel.addMessage` in the Workbench.
 Now we want to make sure that the View Model is interacting with the Chat Service.
-So, in the Workbench you can replace the calls to `viewModel.addMessage` with cod that fetches the Chat Service and calls `sendMessage` on it; this will store the messages so that calls to `getMessages` return those messages.
+So, in the Workbench you can replace the calls to `viewModel.addMessage` with code that fetches the Chat Service and calls `sendMessage` on it; this will store the messages so that calls to `getMessages` return those messages.